CRCA Roka Grant's Tomb Criterium p/b Rapha

 Elite Women: $750 cash (6 deep) + $250 cash primes

 Other Fields: merchandise to be announced, if any

 An Introduction to The Grant's Tomb Criterium

 The CRCA Grant's Tomb Criterium is both the first big race of the road season and one of just two races left in New York City that takes place on city streets.
 As such the race plays a special role for the local cycling community, as highlighted by the biggest turnout for any race in the region - nearly 700 racers for the most recent edition.

 This special role continues despite at times brutal early season weather - in recent years there was one edition that took place in what was almost certainly a hurricane and another frozen year that was perhaps the most frigid day many riders had ever experienced on the bike.

 More recently the 2015 and 2016 editions of the race are a perfect study in contrasts, exemplifying the challenges of training and racing year-round in New York City.
 As we look forward to the 2017 edition of the Grant's Tomb Criterium in just a few weeks (register!) we also take a look back at the past two years of racing at the intersection of Grant's Tomb and Riverside Church.

-Images from the 2017 CRCA Grant's Tomb Criterium
+CRCA Grant's Tomb Criterium Champions

-Grant's Tomb Criterium Champions
+CRCA Grant's Tomb Criterium Technical Guide